 ● Evaluate your logline: FREE with screenplay proofread, otherwise $25.

-● Next-day delivery (“Drop everything and read my screenplay ahead of your rush work!”) – 100% surcharge.
+● 24-hour delivery on a 60-page pilot, 36 hours for a feature-length script (“Drop everything and read my screenplay ahead of your rush work!”) – 100% surcharge.

-But do plan ahead and save money: order at least several days in advance.
+But please do plan ahead and save money: order at least several days in advance.

 A thorough and professional proofreading job.
 I will find and correct (or give you notes to correct, such as “saying vs. showing” errors):